prasanjitsingh/frontend-development-playbook/developing/css-style-guidelines/code-quality.md

 &nbsp;

-#### Do not prefix component name
+#### 5. Do not prefix component name
-Doing this is absolutely unnecessary since Ember is already doing it for you.
+Assuming that you're using some add-on to generate modular CSS, doing this is absolutely unnecessary and results in big ugly class names.

 _Example:_
 <br>